Push (Matchbox Twenty song)

 "Push" is a song by American rock band Matchbox Twenty.
 It was released in 1997 as the second single from their debut album, Yourself or Someone Like You (1996).
 After landing "Long Day" on several rock radio stations paving the way, "Push" topped the US Modern Rock Tracks chart and became one of the band's signature songs.

 Composition

 Vocalist Rob Thomas wrote the lyrics to "Push" with Matt Serletic.
 The song's lyrics are about the stress of falling in and out of love.
 Thomas stated that the man in the song (either himself or fictional) was the one being abused, either emotionally or physically, by a woman.
-After its release, the song's lyrics drew criticism from some listeners who interpreted them as promoting violence against women.
-Thomas expressed surprise at this interpretation, stating that the song was not misogynistic.
-In an interview with The Morning Call, the bass guitarist Brian Yale adding "We were kind of surprised when we heard all that stuff.
+After its release, the song's lyrics drew criticism from some listeners who interpreted them as promoting violence against women, to which Thomas expressed surprise, stating that the song was not misogynistic.
+In an interview with The Morning Call, bass guitarist Brian Yale added, "We were kind of surprised when we heard all that stuff.
 [Our response] was, 'Wow, really?
 No, it's not about that.'